Challenges in commercial real estate

 • Appreciation: Commercial properties have the potential to increase in value.
 You can make significant long-term gains if the property appreciates and you hold on to it long enough.

-• Diversification: Within the CRE asset class, there are several options to choose from:
+• Diversification: Within the CRE asset class, there are many options to choose from:

 • Multifamily